kakotek/usblive2_e1-driver-dkms/README.md

 # e28xx DKMS Patcher

 This repository provides a DKMS module patch to add support for the **Hauppauge USB-Live 2 (Revision E1)** to the Linux `em28xx` driver family.
+This new card revision is based off of a new Empia chipset which has a built-in decoder.

-The driver has been copied from the 6.16 kernel tree and supplemented with a patch file that enables the support.
+The original `em28xx` driver has been copied from the 6.16 kernel tree and supplemented with a patch file that enables the support.
-It enables plug-and-play usage of the newer hardware revision on kernels that do not yet include this device ID.
+It enables plug-and-play usage of the newer hardware revision in kernel 6.16+ using a clean DKMS approach.

 ---